JerryPlain/autonomous_driving_ros/src/decision_making/README.md

 Overview of the dummy_controller Package

-The decision_making package is designed to make driving decisions based on recognized traffic light states and publish the decision as a string message to the /traffic_decision topic for other modules to use.
+The dummy_controller package is designed to make driving decisions based on recognized traffic light states and publish the decision as a string message to the /traffic_decision topic for other modules to use.
 Input Topic:

     /traffic_light_color (std_msgs::String)